 State and Urban Areas are required to develop a THIRA.
 Current THIRA process is changing going to a three-year process.
 During December 31, 2020, states, territories, and high-risk urban areas have completed a THIRA/SPR that addresses all 32 core capabilities and is compliant with Comprehensive Preparedness Guide (CPG) 201, Third Edition.
 The THIRA is a 3-step assessment process that provides a comprehensive approach for identifying and assessing risk and associated impacts.
+The THIRA process will provide a foundation to quality.

+The THIRA will be the basis for the grant investments and funding risk and associated impacts.
 The THIRA process will provide a foundation to qualify and guide preparedness activities and investments for the state, county, and private sector.
 The THIRA will identify what threats and hazards can affect our community; if they occurred, what impacts would those threats and hazards have on our community; and based on those impacts, what capabilities should our community have.
 The THIRA helps to prioritize grant funding to support closing capability gaps or sustaining capabilities that address national priorities and/or support enduring needs.